 At Oxley Park Academy we aim to provide each child with the very best start to their lifelong learning journey.
 We deliver solid foundations for them to build their learning, no matter which direction this takes them.
 Children who come to Oxley Park Academy will engage in a variety of activities and experiences that are stimulating and challenging in order for them to investigate, explore, be creative and think critically, to concentrate and keep trying, as these Characteristics of Effective Learning set children to become confident and competent learners throughout their school life and beyond.

-The Foundation Stage at Oxley Park consists of a Nursery and four reception (Foundation) classes.
+The Foundation Stage at Oxley Park consists of a Nursery and two reception (Foundation) classes.
 The children who attend our Nursery follow the standards for the learning, development and care set out in the EYFS.
 These standards are for all children from Birth to 5 years, so continue through the reception (Foundation) year.
 Children will be taught through the following areas of learning:

 Communication and Language

 Personal, Social and Emotional Development